Important Note: This is Our 1st Review of ArborCoat Deck Stain. Our second review was completed in 2015. Please see here: Flood CWFUV5 Review 2016

 Preventing UV Graying at 2 Year Mark: 7

-– Flood CWF did okay at the two year mark where about 70% of the original color remained on the wood.
-We were please but had hoped for better results.
+– Flood CWF did okay at the two-year mark where about 70% of the original color remained on the wood.
+We were pleased but had hoped for better results.

 Wear/Tear and Peeling: 8

 – We noticed a small amount of wearing on the stairs after the two years.
 Most of the deck did not have any issues.

 – On our cedar deck, we used 5 gallons of the Flood CWF-UV 5 OIL.
 The square foot coverage was much less than the manufacturer’s claims of 200 feet per gallon.
 About $.40 a foot.

 – We had mold growing on about 30% of the deck floor near the house after two years.
 This area is shaded most of the time.
 The posts holding the deck had some green algae.

 Ease of Application: 7

 – The first coat of applied was a little difficult to get on evenly.
 We used a stain sprayer for the railings and pad applicator for the flooring.
 We applied the railings first and had some running drips that we back brushed right away.
 The floor was uneven after the first coat, evened out better after the second coat but had some shiny spots.